cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 (defn no-operands? [args] (empty? args))
 ```

-The checking of the type of an expression we are dealing with, is done by comparing the first element of the list via `tagged-list`:
+Detecting what type of an expression we are dealing with, is done by comparing the first element of the list via `tagged-list`:

 ```
 (defn tagged-list? [exp tag]